anhgelus/anhgelus/README.md

 I was the chief executive and lead developer from the biggest independant French Minecraft community based on Discord.

-Currently, I have no project for a simple reason: I have been accepted in the [CPES Sciences of Henri IV and PSL](https://psl.eu/en/education/multidisciplinary-undergraduate-degree-cpes) (one of France's toughest university courses)
+Currently, I have no project for a simple reason: I have been accepted in the [CPES Sciences of Henri IV and PSL](https://psl.eu/en/education/multidisciplinary-undergraduate-degree-cpes) (one of France's toughest university courses).

 I'm no longer interested to join any projects (math is better than computers).